Illestonline/my-software-projects/README.md

 *   **Core Tooling:** Nmap (wrapper), whois (wrapper)

 ---
-*For inquiries or to request a private demonstration, please contact me at [ianryansmith@gmail.com].*# my-software-projects
+*For inquiries or to request a private demonstration, please contact me at [ianryansmith@gmail.com].